pmjones/psr7immutability/README.md

 # PSR-7 Immutability Testing

-Tests the immutability of PSR-7 _ServerRequestInterface_ implememtations.
+Tests the immutability of PSR-7 _ServerRequestInterface_ implementations.

 To run the tests: